rblxfpsunlocker/rblxfpsunlocker-V2.6.5/README.md

 I say with great emphasis, as this seems to be a common misconception, that Roblox FPS Unlocker is an FPS _unlocker_ and not a _booster_.
 It will not boost Roblox's performance in any way and only removes Roblox's 60 FPS limit.
 To take advantage of RFU, a computer powerful enough to run Roblox at more than 60 FPS is required.

-This being said, if you know your computer is powerful enough but still aren't seeing higher framerates with the unlocker, feel free to [submit an issue](https://github.com/axstin/rbxfpsunlocker/#submitting-an-issue).
+This being said, if you know your computer is powerful enough but still aren't seeing higher framerates with the unlocker.

 5. **Can I set a custom framerate cap?**

 You can create your own list of FPS cap values by editing the `FPSCapValues` array inside the `settings` file located in the same folder as `rbxfpsunlocker.exe`.

 6. **Does this work for Mac?**

-No. Roblox FPS Unlocker was written only for the Windows platform and I [currently have no plans to change this](https://github.com/axstin/rbxfpsunlocker/issues/49).

 **Update:** A Mac version developed and maintained by [lanylow](https://github.com/lanylow) can be found [here!](https://github.com/lanylow/rbxfpsunlocker-osx)